Bachelor of Arts in Applied Linguistics

-- Analyze the overall theories and purposes of linguistic study and research
+- Examine the overall theories and purposes of linguistic study and research

 - Analyze how language is acquired

-- Examine the use of language-related technologies and their impact on professions
+- Predict the use of language-related technologies and their impact on professions

-- Demonstrate an understanding of Linguistics fields, such as phonetics, phonology, morphology, syntax, semantics, pragmatics, computational/corpus linguistics, and historical linguistics
+- Analyze the principles and processes of Linguistics fields, such as phonetics, phonology, morphology, syntax, semantics, pragmatics, computational/corpus linguistics, and historical linguistics

 - Interpret the policy issues and sociological aspects of applied linguistics

-- Develop a capstone research paper exemplifying the ability to apply theoretical knowledge, research, and technological skills in preparation for a career in the field
+- Develop a capstone research paper exemplifying the ability to apply theoretical knowledge, and research, and technological skills in preparation for a career in the field